Mohmd-H-BH/IslamicApp/README.md

+## Islamic App help Muslims with daily practice

-## Build-Logic Module: Streamlined Project Management for Your Islamic App
+**Build-Logic Module: Streamlined Project Management for Your Islamic App**

 This repository houses the Build-Logic module, a cornerstone for establishing a well-structured and efficient Islamic app.
 It streamlines dependency management and project configuration, ensuring a clean and maintainable codebase.